Studies: Traumatic Brain Injury Connection With Energy Drinks

 “Looking back, I now realize that all these stimulants, coupled with my youthful invincibility as a Marine Lance Corporal, could have gotten me killed by heart palpitations, brain aneurism, or death by speeding.“

-- People With Brain Injuries Love Energy Drinks?
+Do people With Brain Injuries Love Energy Drinks?

 It appears this is true.
 We all know Marines, SEALS, and soldiers love their Red Bull, and we know they have been blown up a lot due to roadside bombs, so it makes sense they would continue drinking these addictive beverages.
 Of special interest, energy drink usage was seven times greater in people with traumatic brain injury in the most recent studies.

 And this statistic is quite a significant number since teenaged kids were the focus of the study.
 Again, it makes sense, as the average Marine is a teenager upon enlistment.
-In the study, it was found out that teens with brain injury had had at least five energy drinks in just one week.
-This particular study got published in the prestigious journal that goes by the name of PLOS One.
+The study found out that teens with brain injury had had at least five energy drinks in just one week.
+This particular study got published in a prestigious journal that goes by the name of PLOS One.
 The first study took into consideration was in 2013.
 And in that particular study, there were a little more than 10,000 students as part of the survey.
 The students that participated in 2013 were from grades 7 to 12.

 High Likelihood of Brain Injury When Overdosing on these Drinks?

 The chances of teen head injury victims consuming energy drinks in the past year were two times higher than a kid with no head injuries.
 Furthermore, it was observed that these teens did not take only energy drinks but had resorted to a mixture of energy drinks with alcohol.
-Researchers conducted the same study for students involved in some sport.
+Researchers conducted the same study for students involved in some sports.

-Gabriela Ilie works at St. Michael’s Hospital and takes care of the Division of Neurosurgery and Injury Prevention Research Office, authored this study.
+Gabriela Ilie works at St. Michael’s Hospital and takes care of the Division of Neurosurgery and Injury Prevention Research Office, which authored this study.
 She stated that sports came out as a common factor when the study took traumatic brain injuries and energy drinks into consideration.

 Double Danger of Mixing Booze With Redbull?

-More Research is Key.
+More Research is Key

 Most of all, we must know more about the effects of energy drinks on the brain.
 After all, little information is available.
-According to the recent surveys, 50% of the teens prefer an energy drink over a cola or soda drink.
+According to recent surveys, 50% of teens prefer an energy drink over a cola or soda drink.

-The Alarming Trend.
+The Alarming Trend

-Energy Drink Industry-Funded Studies Disagree.
+Energy Drink Industry-Funded Studies Disagree

-One group called the American Beverage Association have commented on the issue.
+One group called the American Beverage Association has commented on the issue.
 The officials from the association resist drawing a connection between traumatic brain surgeries and energy drinks.
 They also said no indication exists within the study conducted showing the harmful effects of energy drinks per se.

 During the comments, they also quoted the EFSA. (“European Food Safety Authority“).
 They said that this authority has conducted and declared these drinks entirely safe.
 They even said that their drinks contain much less caffeine than a cup of coffee.
 Even the American Bar Association (“ABA”) has taken a stand against providing kids with these beverages.

-Beverages Meet Standards.
+Beverages Meet Standards